rafael26-sys/windward-se-rafael/README.md

 2. Show the names and number of screens of all employees named Melisa:

-The EmployeeData table includes number_of_keyboards but does not include a number_of_screens column.
+The EmployeeData table includes "number of keyboards" but does NOT include a "number of screens" column.
 I therefore used the available field:

 SELECT first_name, last_name, number_of_keyboards FROM EmployeeData WHERE first_name = 'Melisa';